You may wish to see an introductory page to this section with a map first.

 In order to show how Hattusa appeared in its heyday archaeologists have rebuilt a short stretch of the walls using the same materials and techniques of the Hittites.

-(left) Foundations of buildings at Buyuk Kale (big castle); (right) stile of a door with the hole for the hinge
+(left) Foundations of buildings at Buyuk Kale (big castle); (right) stile of a door and door socket

 At the very beginning Hattusa was limited to an isolated rock with an almost flat top.
 When Hattusa was enlarged to include first the Lower City and then the Upper City, the original settlement became the Royal Citadel (today's Buyuk Kale).
 Archaeologists have identified a series of courtyards surrounded by buildings which housed the court, the royal guards, the apartments of the king and archives of clay and wooden tablets; the latter are lost.